 You can upgrade the firmware on your Adaptec RAID controller using the Adaptec Flash Utility or from the computer's uEFI BIOS.
-Follow the instructions in Using the Adaptec Flash Utility on page 85 or Updating the Controller Firmware on page 84.
-You can also upgrade the controller firmware using maxView Storage Manager or the ARCCONF command-line utility.
+Follow the instructions in Using the Adaptec Flash Utility on page 97 or Updating the Controller Firmware on page 95.
+You can also upgrade the controller firmware with maxView Storage Manager and the ARCCONF command-line utility.
 Refer to the maxView Storage Manager User's Guide and the Adaptec Command Line Interface User's Guide for more information.
-If the firmware upgrade is unsuccessful, follow the instructions in Resetting the Controller on page 63.
+If the firmware upgrade is unsuccessful, follow the instructions in Resetting the Controller on page 72.